 The Finest Panama Hats

-In addition to the quality of the straw and the weave, some consider another quality criterion: the number of concentric circles—the so called vueltas—which can be found on the crown when the hat is hold against the sun or other intense light.
+In addition to the quality of the straw and the weave, some consider another quality criterion: the number of concentric circles—the so called vueltas—which can be found on the crown when the hat is held against the sun or other intense light.
 Supposedly, the more circles, the higher the quality.
 In my opinion, counting the weaves per square inch yields far more reliable results than counting the vueltas.
 For everyday wear, a hat with 350–400 weaves per square inch is perfectly sufficient.
-The cost is less than $100 and is far better than what you usually get from a department store for the same price.
+The cost is below $100, which is far better than what you would usually get from a department store.

-Considering that a hat not only protects your eyes from the sun but also makes you look more elegant than just wearing sunglasses, the question of whether or not to buy a Panama hat or not seems as if it is, pretty much, a no-brainer.
-Whether you choose a classic style Fedora with black grosgrain ribbon and leather sweatband or a tropical style with red pleated paisley ribbon and fabric sweatband is entirely up to you.
-There is a huge variety of hats, especially in terms of style and shape.
-You can see many examples on Brent Black’s homepage, but it seems that he pays his best weavers just a small fraction of the purchase price—a fraction so little that they have to live in houses without windows.
-So, before you begin your search for a Panama hat, I can only recommend watching this short documentary about the Panama hat in three parts which is approximately 30 minutes long!
+Considering that a hat not only protects your eyes from the sun, but also makes you look more elegant than just wearing sunglasses, the question of whether to buy a Panama hat or not seems as if it is, pretty much, a no-brainer.
+Whether you choose a classic style Fedora with black grosgrain ribbon and leather sweatband, or a tropical style with red pleated paisley ribbon and fabric sweatband is entirely up to you.
+There is a wide variety of hats, especially in terms of style and shape.
+You can see many examples on Brent Black’s homepage, but it seems that he pays his best weavers just a small fraction of the purchase price—a fraction so infantismal that they are forced to live in houses without windows.
+So, before you begin your search for a Panama hat, I can only recommend watching this short documentary about the Panama hat in three parts, which is approximately 30 minutes long!